Shuttl-Tech/terrace.js/README.md

 # Terrace.js
+_We built the house, so you can party on the terrace._

 A `create-react-app` based frontend starter project, using `custom-react-scripts`.

 You can get started right-away with testing, files generation, http calls, state-management (with store immutability checks via a plugin), internationalization, etc. handled for you right from the start.